homeodor/DobrynyaConfigurator/README.md

 ### Filename encoding

 Currently the filename is assumed to contain only the characters from the basic ASCII table.
 This means that no special encoding is required, as it is already [a 7-bit table](https://www.asciitable.com/).
+Dobrynya cannot handle UTF-encoded filenames at the moment anyway.

 The filenames are zero-terminated.

+The maximum length of a filename, the extension (```.dbrpatch```) and the last null character included, is 84 bytes.
+This leaves 74 bytes for characters.
+This is 74 basic ASCII characters and less for UTF.

 In the future UTF-8 encoding will be implemented in a rather peculiar way.
 A DC2 (0x12) symbol marks the beginning of bytes that have 8th bit (Unicode bytes), and DC4 (0x14) marks the end of such section, and the 8th bit is then truncated on all bytes.